Nansloe Manor

 Nansloe Manor, in Helston, Cornwall, England, UK, is a country house and former hotel, originally built in the 16th century.
+Nansloe is a grade II listed building.

 History

+Toponymy

+Nansloe — nans, a valley and loe, a lake or pool in the Cornish language.

 16th and 17th centuries

 The earliest record of a dwelling house in the site dates back to the 16th century, in the form of a small, one roomed granite farm cottage positioned where rooms fourteen and fifteen are now.
 In the early 17th century Nansloe Manor came into being when William Robinson married a daughter of Thomas Penrose from the neighbouring Penrose Estate, and built a manor house.
 Their son, Thomas was a Colonel in the army of King Charles I and became Mayor of Helston.
 He was killed by a bull at Nansloe in 1665.

 18th century

 In 1735 the Robinsons carried out extensive alterations to most parts of the building turning it into a residence more suited to a gentleman farmer.
 A new three storey extension was built on the south-west elevation with large floor to ceiling windows on the ground floor and dormers to the staff accommodation (now housing the Garden Room, bedrooms four, five and six at first floor level and attic space).

 A gatehouse was built at the end of the drive.
 It was a small thatched building with rustic posts and was destroyed by a fire on Good Friday in 1917.
 Its replacement was built in 1924.